disaster-robotics-proalertas/pucrs_campus_gazebo/docs/source/pyson/index.rst

 - The name is the name of our script
 - Output is the way the information is printed

+For the example, we launched two robots.
+So, you also need to replace the file at *catkin_ws/src/grizzly_simulator/grizzly_gazebo/launch/grizzly.launch* for the file at */launch/Grizzly/grizzly.launch*.

 After you replace the file, run

 	catkin_make